 When you purchase a kilim or a hand-knotted pile rug, you are purchasing an item that has the power to completely change the character of a room – whether that means creating a central focus, bringing a space together, or the ‘wow factor’.
 It is therefore vitally important to consider what effect you’re going for before taking the plunge.

-With more than 15000 rugs and kilims on sale, we’ve got something for every look, but we wanted to help you select what’s best for you.
+With more than 15000 new, vintage and antique rugs and kilims on sale, we’ve got something for every look, but we wanted to help you select what’s best for you.
 We often get asked how best to use kilims, overdyed rugs or patchwork rugs when designing a room, and so came up with the following rules of thumb:

 This should probably be the first consideration.
 Are you looking to create a cozy mood?
 If so then choose rustic colors and an older piece – natural wear really helps an area rug or kilim to settle in.

 However, if you want a talking point and an attention stealer, look out for the bold colors and geometric patterns such as those found in many of our Anatolian kilims.

 If you seeking a tranquil or contemporary feel, then you should perhaps consider one of our overdyed rugs – their pale hues complement a more natural or minimally decorated space.
 Or the simple stripes of chaputs (rag rugs) that have an almost Scandanavian design aesthetic.

-Alternatively contrast modern décor with an antique, patterned kilim to bring together contemporary and traditional elements.
+Alternatively contrast modern décor with antique, patterned Turkish rugs to bring together contemporary and traditional elements.